Related ToolsLuma Dream MachineRunwayKling

 • Unlimited: $94.99/mo for agencies

-The $9.99 entry point is compelling for solo creators and freelancers.
-You can produce client work without a significant monthly commitment.
+The $9.99 entry point is compelling for solo creators and freelancers producing client work without a significant monthly commitment.

 Market Maturity

 This is where Luma shows its youth.
-As a newer entrant to the market, there’s limited user feedback available, which makes it hard to gauge enterprise adoption or long-term reliability.
+As a newer entrant, there is limited independent user feedback, which makes it hard to gauge enterprise adoption or long-term reliability for clients.

 Runway: The Professional’s Choice